XxAcielxX/arch-plasma-install/README.md

 ### Disk Partitioning (MBR)
 We are going to make two partitions on our HDD, `SWAP & ROOT` using `cfdisk`.
-- If you have a brand new HDD or no partitionttable is found, then create MSDos Partition Table by selecting `msdos`.
+- If you have a brand new HDD or if no partition table is found, then create MSDos Partition Table by selecting `msdos`.
 ```
 cfdisk /dev/[disk name]
 ```